-Tarong and Tarong North Power Stations are currently supplied with coal from the adjacent Tarong Mine, which is managed by Rio Tinto Coal Australia (RTCA).
-The current coal supply contract expires at the end of 2010.
-Following a detailed investigation process, Tarong Energy has selected Tarong Mine and the proposed Kunioon Project as the preferred future fuel source to supply Tarong and Tarong North Power Stations.
-Tarong Mine will continue to supply the power stations until the proposed Kunioon Project is developed.
-Tarong Energy proposes to develop the Kunioon Project, near Kingaroy as a suitable long-term replacement for the Tarong Mine.
+Tarong and Tarong North Power Stations are currently supplied with coal from the adjacent Tarong coal mine, operated by Rio Tinto Coal Australia (RTCA).
+This coal source will be exhausted by December 2010.
+A new reliable and competitively priced coal supply needs to be secured to replace this existing supply.
+RTCA is proposing to develop an open cut coal mine, near Kingaroy as a suitable long-term replacement for the Tarong Mine, (Kunioon Project).

-The Kunioon deposit is located in the South Burnett district within Queensland, approximately 12km south of Kingaroy, 17km west of Nanango, and approximately 150km north-west of Brisbane.
-The Kunioon Project; referred to within the Terms of Reference (TOR) as the "Project"; has the following key features:
+The Kunioon Project is located in the South Burnett district centred around Goodger, a small community approximately 15 km south of Kingaroy, 17 km west of Nanango, and approximately 150km north-west of Brisbane.
+The Kunioon Project, referred to within the Terms of Reference (TOR) as the "Project", has the following key features: